 Water planners, however, are keenly aware of the long drought on the Conchos and of the summer’s low reservoir levels, he said.
 They know shortages are coming and were praying heavy rains would arrive in September 2022.

 “We’re praying for a hurricane,” Darling said, then corrected himself, sensitive to the region’s traumatic hurricane history.
 “For a benevolent tropical storm.”

-In a green grove outside Edinburg, Silva parks his pickup truck beside a small pump station and a one-acre pond.
-Another similar setup lies nearby, and another can be seen in the distance.
+In July, in a green grove outside Edinburg, Jose Silva, a citrus farmer and growth care manager for the Edinburg Citrus Association, parked his pickup truck beside a small pump station and a one-acre pond.
+Another similar setup lies nearby, and a third can be seen in the distance.

 Silva manages 1,500 acres like this for the ECA on behalf of investors, absentee owners, and a few local farmers.
 He checks the notes on his clipboard.
-This pump ran the day before for 9.7 hours and moved 536,000 gallons into the little reservoir, from which it slowly dripped about 61 gallons at the roots of each tree in this 40-acre orchard.
+This pump ran the day before for 9.7 hours and moved 536,000 gallons into the little reservoir, from which it dripped about 61 gallons at the roots of each tree in this 40-acre orchard.